mechabubba/bear/README.md

 However, the idea is *not* to skip learning how to code what sandplate does for you.
 Rather, to make use of sandplate properly, you'll need to know how things are implemented and familiarize yourself with the internals.

 Sandplate is currently in initial development, during which anything may change at any time.
-This includes breaking changes, and while minimized by our use of branches (ie. stuff isn't usually committed to main on it's own), is important to be aware of.

 ## Contributing & Contact